joshua-holmes/docker-template-ruby-on-rails/README.md

 6. `sudo docker stop <CONTAINER_ID>` takes a container offline, using the container's ID.
 7. `sudo docker rm <CONTAINER_ID>` deletes a container from your local storage.
 If you login to root using `su` and then typing your password, you can use `docker rm $(docker ps -aq)` to delete all containers on your system.
 Notice `sudo` is not used.
 That is because as root, you don't need `sudo` to elevate your privileges, since root already has highest privileges.
 8. `sudo docker rmi <IMAGE_ID>` deletes an image from your local storage. _Before deleting images, make sure a container is not reliant on that image._ If you login to root using `su` and then typing your password, you can use `docker rmi $(docker images -aq)` to delete all images on your system.
 Notice `sudo` is not used here either.

+### _General Tips_
+* If you change the database username or password in the `.docker/.env`, the containerized app will fail to connect to the database in `.docker/volumes/database`.
+If this occurs during development and the database contents are disposable, simply delete the database folder using `sudo rm -fr .docker/volumes/database` from the project's root directory.
+This will delete the databases and the data stored in them, allowing Docker to rebuild the databases with your new username and password.
+* More tips coming...